Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: INTRODUCTION

-In the literature, the distinction between time-dependent and time-varying effects can be ambiguous \cite{steinmetzEfficientNeuralNetworks2022, comunitaModellingBlackBoxAudio2023}.
+In the literature, ``time-varying effect'' is a frequently employed term, as in \cite{steinmetzEfficientNeuralNetworks2022, comunitaModellingBlackBoxAudio2023}, whereas their effects of interest (compression and distortion) could be considered solely time-dependent \cite{ramirezTable}.
+Therefore, we will rely on the following definition.
 Time-dependent effects are time-invariant systems, viewed as functions mapping a number of past input values to output samples.
 The time dependency duration of a time-dependent effect and, as such, the number of past values affecting an output sample, varies with the effect type.
 It tends to be short for effects like distortions (10-100 ms) but can be long for effects such as compression or reverberation (several seconds).
 Deep learning models addressing such effects can either be stateless or stateful.
 In stateless models, each output sample results from an operation with a finite number of past input values, corresponding to the model's receptive field \cite{steinmetzEfficientNeuralNetworks2022}.
 In contrast, stateful models have a theoretically infinite time dependency by employing an internal state updated recursively, often through recurrent layers such as LSTMs \cite{ramirezGeneralpurposeDeepLearning2019, leeCONMODControllableNeural2024, wrightNeuralModelingPhaser2021, mitcheltreeModulationExtractionLFOdriven2023}.
-This allows reducing the receptive field but requires proper initialization of the internal state.
+The receptive field can then be reduced, but a proper initialization of the internal state is required.
 It typically consists in filling the state with zeros and running the model for a number of timesteps, without gradient backpropagation, to `warm up' the states.
 However, long-range time dependencies may require large warm-up durations, making this inefficient.
 In \cite{bourdinTacklingLongRangeDependencies2024, bourdinEmpiricalResultsAdjusting2025}, a State Prediction Network (SPN) uses the past values of both the input and target output signals to predict proper initial states, replacing the use of warm-up samples with a more efficient computation.